 Sgt.
 David H. Duff

-David was inducted into the U.S. Army on January 22, 1941, at Fort Hayes in Columbus, Ohio.
-He was sent to Ft.
-Knox, Kentucky, for basic training and was assigned to C Company, 192nd Tank Battalion.
-During his time with the company he was promoted from private, to private first class, and corporal.
+David was inducted into the U.S. Army on January 22, 1941, at Fort Hayes in Columbus, Ohio, and sent to Ft.
+Knox, Kentucky, for basic training.
+After arriving at the fort, he was assigned to C Company, 192nd Tank Battalion.
+During his time with the company, he was promoted from private, to private first class, and corporal.

-In the late summer of 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
+In the late summer of 1941, the 192nd was sent to Louisiana, to take part in maneuvers from September 1 through 30.
 During the maneuvers, the Red Army, which the 192nd was part of, broke through the lines of the Blue Army.
 As they approached the headquarters of the Blue Army, which was under the command of General George Patton, the maneuvers were suddenly canceled.
-The 192nd was ordered to remain behind at Camp Polk instead of returning to Ft.
-Knox.
+The 192nd was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox as expected.
 None of the members had any idea why this order was given.